sahlaouiahmed/CI_FinalProject/README.md

 3. **Forms Tests**: Form tests ensure that our forms handle input correctly and provide appropriate validation messages.
     - **Order Forms**: Includes tests for validating shipping details and payment information during checkout.
     - **Review Forms**: Tests for rating selection, comment validation, and form submission.

+### Manual Testing Checklist

+To ensure the application's functionality and performance,We followed this manual testing checklist:

+#### User Registration and Authentication
+- **Register a new user**: Go to the registration page and fill out the form.
+- **Log in and log out**: Log in with the new account and check access to restricted areas.
+- **Password reset**: Test password reset functionality.

+#### Product Management
+- **Add a new product**: Log in as a superuser, add a new product, and verify it appears in the product listing.
+- **Edit an existing product**: Edit an existing product and check the changes.
+- **Delete a product**: Delete a product and ensure it is removed from the listing.

+#### Shopping Cart
+- **Add products to the cart**: Add products to the cart from the product listing.
+- **Update quantities and remove items**: Update quantities and remove items in the cart.
+- **Check cart totals**: Ensure the cart displays correct totals.

+#### Checkout Process
+- **Fill out shipping information**: Proceed to checkout and fill out the shipping form.
+- **Stripe payment processing**: Complete the payment process using Stripe's test mode.
+- **Order confirmation**: Verify successful order creation and email notifications.

+#### Order Management
+- **View order history**: View order history and details from the user account page.

+#### Access Controls
+- **Admin functionalities**: Ensure non-superusers cannot access admin functionalities.
+- **Permissions**: Verify permissions for different user roles.

+#### Responsive Design
+- **Test on different devices**: Use browser developer tools to simulate different devices and screen sizes.

+#### Performance Testing
+- **Check page load times**: Monitor response times and ensure smooth navigation across the site.

+### Note to Assessors :

+I wanted to inform you that some of the tests for my project have failed.
+I am fully aware of these issues and I am committed to resolving them as soon as possible.
+Please understand that I will make every effort to debug and fix these tests in the near future to ensure the functionality and reliability of the application.
+Your understanding and patience during this process are greatly appreciated.
+Thank you for your consideration.

 ## Deployment